“Good morning, all! Let’s pull out our text and hop right into our discussion!”

 “We must find him!”
 Raven announces, holding up a finger in earnest before flipping open her laptop.

-She reaches over and uses a hand to close the laptop.
+She reaches over and closes it.
 “How?
-Google ‘cocky dude with black curly hair in Professor Pike’s GOV-210 class?”
+Google ‘arrogant dude with curly hair in Professor Pike’s GOV-210 class?’”

+Monty narrows his eyes.
 “Have you forgotten that I’m a computer science major?”
-Monty deadpans.

 “Can we please just discuss something else?
 I have all semester to mess with him.”